3rd Annual Indigenous Female Hockey Jamboree

 The schedule is currently being planned.
 Updates will be provided here as we get progress.

-The following schedule is as of January 9, 2026, and is subject to change:
+The following schedule is as of April 18, 2026, and is subject to change:

-• New Refs' Clinic: Planned for late afternoon/evening Thursday, September 3rd and morning Friday, September 4th.
+- New Refs' Clinic: Thursday, September 3rd 10:00AM - 6:00PM and Friday, September 4th 11:45AM to 2:45PM.

-• Returning Refs' Clinic: Planned for either Thursday, September 3rd or Friday, September 4th
+- Returning Refs' Clinic: Friday, September 4th 10:00AM - 2:45PM

-• Introduction to Coaching: Planned for Friday, September 4th
+- Introduction to Coaching: Friday, September 4th 1:15 - 2:15PM

-• Practices: Planned for Friday, September 4th
+- Practices: Friday, September 4th mid to late afternoon

-• Games: 2x game for each team on Saturday, September 5th and Sunday, September 6th
+- Games: 2x game for each team on Saturday, September 5th and Sunday, September 6th

 BC Hockey Indigenous Officiating Clinics